Workplace trends are redefining how we work and succeed.

 Demonstrating empathy towards their employees’ life outside work and reflecting a shift in societal attitudes towards pets and their role in our lives, pawternity leave policies can boost your business’s ability to attract and retain talent.

-In the remainder of 2024, we expect more businesses to enhance their parental leave policies, including extended paid maternity and paternity leave, paid time off for antenatal care, fertility- and adoption-specific policies, and even offering free or subsidised in-office childcare.
+In 2025, we expect more businesses to enhance their parental leave policies, including extended paid maternity and paternity leave, paid time off for antenatal care, fertility- and adoption-specific policies, and even offering free or subsidised in-office childcare.

 The culture of a company is a set of shared core values and practices that define an organisation, both internally for employees and externally as part of its public image.
 It plays a big part in attracting and retaining top talent.